Skip to main content

 The Houston Astros Entertainment District

-The Houston Astros expect to break ground on a new entertainment district adjacent to Minute Maid Park in Nov.
+The Houston Astros expect to break ground on a new entertainment district adjacent to Daikin Park in Nov.
 2024 The district will feature a 17-story hotel, 60,000 square feet of retail space for restaurants and shops and a three-level gathering area for fans to watch Astros games and other major sporting events on a massive outdoor screen.
 The venue will also host live music performances.

 The Grand at 249